sgamon/embed-express/README.md

 in it... then you thought "It would be handy to have a little web server here, to service ajax requests."
 At this point, your fingers fly to the console:

-    npm install -g embed-express
-    embed-express
+    npx embed-express

 Voila!

-## Install

-    npm install -g embed-express

-## Run
+## Installation notes

 Start in a folder that needs an express.
-Then:

-    embed-express
+## Configuration

+By default, the express server runs on port 3001.
+You can override that by setting the PORT evironment variable.